zendframework/zf2-documentation/docs/languages/en/modules/zendservice.audioscrobbler.rst

 Artists
 -------

-``ZendService\Audioscrobbler`` provides several methods for retrieving data about a specific artist, specified via the ``setArtist()`` method:
+``ZendService\Audioscrobbler\Audioscrobbler`` provides several methods for retrieving data about a specific artist, specified via the ``setArtist()`` method: